We the People? We the Pack.

 It’s that being an American no longer has a shared meaning.

-It’s the widening gyre that we’ve been writing about for years now.
+It’s the Widening Gyre that we’ve been writing about for years now.
 Literally for years.

 I just never thought it would come to this.